openstack/api-sig/guidelines/http.rst

 * For all other successful requests, the return code should be **200 OK**.

-* If a request attempts to put a resource into a state which it is already in (eg locking an instance which is already locked), the return code should be in the **2xx Successful** range (usually matching the return code which would be given if the state had changed).
+* If a request attempts to put a resource into a state which it is already in (for example, locking an instance which is already locked), the return code should be in the **2xx Successful** range (usually matching the return code which would be given if the state had changed).
 It is not appropriate to use **409 Conflict** when the resulting state of the resource is as the user requested.

 5xx Server Error Codes
 ~~~~~~~~~~~~~~~~~~~~~~